HomeFeaturesCybersecurity Explained: Protecting Yourself in the Digital Age

 A successful cyberattack can have devastating consequences, leading to:

-• Identity theft:ย Stolen personal information can be used for fraudulent activities, causing financial hardship and damaging your credit score.
+• Identity theft: Stolen personal information can be used for fraudulent activities, resulting in financial hardship and damage to your credit score.

 • Privacy breaches:ย Exposed private data can be embarrassing, damage your reputation, and even lead to blackmail.